 The name of the site was changed to M*A*S*H — Finest Kind in February 2002.
 It moved to its own domain (www.finest-kind.net) in October 2002.
 A relaunch in April 2004 shifted focus to exploring the history of M*A*S*H. In January 2009, the site transitioned to more of a blog format utilizing WordPress.
 I introduced the Name That Episode game in April 2009, which challenges fans to identify random images episodes of M*A*S*H.

 In May 2011 the name of the site was changed to MASH4077TV.com and it moved to its current domain (www.mash4077tv.com).
-I started reviewing a random episode of M*A*S*H every Monday in January 2013.
-I should make it through the entire series by October 2017.
+I started reviewing a random episode of M*A*S*H every Monday in January 2013 and finished with the series finale in October 2017.

 Here’s a look at the site over the years: